Flatbush Reformed Church - Brooklyn, NY

 Second Church in 1787

 The first church in Flatbush was built in 1654, by order of Governor Stuyvesant.
-He directed that it should be sixty or sixty-five feet long, twenty-eight feet broad, and from twelve to fourteen feet under the beams; that it should be built in the form of a cross, and that the rear should be reserved for the minister's dwelling.
+He directed that the church should be sixty or sixty-five feet long, twenty-eight feet broad, and from twelve to fourteen feet under the beams; that it should be built in the form of a cross, and that the rear should be reserved for the minister's dwelling.
+This building served the society for 44 years.

 In 1698, the second church in Flatbush was erected on the same site.
-It was built of stone, facing the east, with a steep four-sided roof, in the center of which was a small steeple.
+It was built of stone, facing the east, and had a steep four-sided roof, in the center of which was a small steeple.

 George S. Hutchings Company